 It takes many people to build one home.
 Likewise, it takes many talented individuals working together to build the best homes in southern Wisconsin.
 We’ve grown to be Wisconsin’s largest builder by never losing sight of what actually makes our company successful—our employees.
 That’s why we’re always looking for talented, passionate people with drive and integrity.

 Our people are what makes Veridian Homes so unique.
 Why do they love what they do?
 More often than not, we hear from our team that they love the culture and the people they work with.
-With a culture based on quality, continuous improvement and team-based communication, our people are passionate about process and customer service.
+With a culture based on quality, continuous improvement and team-based communication, our people are passionate about customer service.

-Our comprehensive benefits package is just another perk of Veridian life!
+Our comprehensive benefits package is just another perk of Veridian life.

 Madison has four lakes offering an abundance of outdoor recreation opportunities.
-More than 200 parks provide year-round entertainment from hiking and biking to skiing and sailing.
+More than 200 parks provide year-round entertainment, from hiking and biking to skiing and sailing.
 Located just 80 miles west of Milwaukee and 142 miles northwest of Chicago, Madison boasts a wide range of art, cultural events and exciting restaurants.
 You’ll also find the University of Wisconsin-Madison and a host of educational events.

 State Street, Madison’s famous pedestrian thoroughfare, offers a unique setting for commerce, dining and leisure.
 The Overture Center for the Arts is a premier location to take in a concert or performance.
 The pedestrian walkway terminates at the Capitol Square, site of the Capitol building and Wisconsin’s state government.
 During the summer months, the Square is alive with activities, and every Saturday morning, the largest producer-only farmer’s market in the country.